supabase/supabase-flutter/README.md

 ### SupabaseAuthState

+It persists the auth state on local storage.
-It helps you handle authentication with deeplink from 3rd party service like Google, Github, Twitter...
+It also helps you handle authentication with deeplink from 3rd party service like Google, Github, Twitter...

 For more details, take a look at the example [here](https://github.com/phamhieu/supabase-flutter-demo/blob/main/lib/components/auth_state.dart)

 > When using with a nested authentication flow, remember to call `startAuthObserver()` and `stopAuthObserver()` before/after navigation to new screen to prevent multiple observers running at the same time.
 Take a look at the example [here](https://github.com/phamhieu/supabase-flutter-demo/blob/026c6e8cbb05a5b1b76a50ce82d936016844ba1b/lib/screens/signin_screen.dart#L165-L170)

-### SupabaseAuthRequiredState

-It helps you protect route that requires an authenticated user.

-For more details, take a look at the example [here](https://github.com/phamhieu/supabase-flutter-demo/blob/main/lib/components/auth_required_state.dart)

 ### signInWithProvider